dapr/docs/daprdocs/content/en/operations/resiliency/resiliency-overview.md

 Additionally, resiliency policies can be [scoped to specific apps]({{< ref "component-scopes.md#application-access-to-components-with-scopes" >}}).

-Below is the general structure of what a resiliency policy looks like:
+Below is the general structure of what a resiliency spec looks like:

 ```yaml
 apiVersion: dapr.io/v1alpha1